 Failure to formulate and communicate an HR strategic plan to lower tiers is the most common reason for the failure of the entire strategic recruitment and selection process.
-If the gap here is identified and corrected, 85% of the irregularities in recruitment and selection process can be fine-tuned.
+If the gap here is identified and corrected, 85% of the irregularities in the recruitment and selection process in hrm can be fine-tuned.

 2) Incompetent HR personnel

-This constitutes the root cause of the failure of strategic recruitment and selection process.
-A company must understand that the department responsible for a competency based hiring for the whole company should itself comprise competent people who have the right knowledge of all the human resource planning and execution procedures.
+This constitutes the root cause of the failure of the recruitment and selection process in hrm.
+A company must understand that the department responsible for a competency-based hiring for the whole company should itself comprise competent people who have the right knowledge of all the human resource planning and execution procedures.
 Here, the studies show that the competence isn’t based on the years of service but the ability of smart management.
 Organizations fail to understand this and hire HR personnel following the normative approaches.
 So, you see, why your HR departments are mostly lazy and non-performing?

 3) Employee referrals

-Employee Referrals pose a big threat to the strategic recruitment and selection in the organization, both in long-term and short-term scenarios.
-Apparently, getting the work force referrals through current employees is an easy and effective way which reduces the advertisement costs and other hiring formalities.
+Employee referrals pose a big threat to the organizational recruitment and selection process in hrm, both in long-term and short-term scenarios.
+Apparently, getting the workforce referrals through current employees is an easy and effective way which reduces the advertisement costs and other hiring formalities.
 But it is important to note that it mostly results in:

 - Under pressure hiring, which could be an incompetent hiring.

-- Bad market name of organization, as people know in the industry that this organization does not offer any merit based opportunities.
+- Bad market name of the organization, as people know in the industry that this organization does not offer any merit-based opportunities.

 4) Poorly designed recruitment and selection process

-Steps of an ideal strategic recruitment and selection process
+Steps of an ideal recruitment and selection process in HRM

 On the other hand, research proves that external hires have high turnovers as compared to internal hires.
 The reason is again the same: organizational culture.
 New hire finds it more difficult to settle in a new organization than that person who gets the opportunity to develop within his own organization.